 The tips for these paint sprayers break the paint up and send out a fan-shaped array of tiny paint droplets.
 You will use different tips on the paint sprayer to dispense different finish materials like paint, lacquer, stain, and primers.
 Most airless paint sprayers will require you to thin thick finish substances like latex paint prior to use.

-The airless sprayers do not have paint buckets or container to deal with because they can pump the paint directly from the one-gallon paint cans or the five-gallon paint buckets.
+The best airless sprayers do not have paint buckets or container to deal with because they can pump the paint directly from the one-gallon paint cans or the five-gallon paint buckets.

 What is the Difference between HVLP and Airless Sprayers